armory-io/cdaas-examples/hello-armory/README.md

 armory deploy start -f ./first-deployment.yaml -a <my-agent-identifier>
 ```

 Congratulations, you've just started your first deployment with CDaaS!

-You can use the provided link to observe
-your deployment's progression in [Cloud Console](https://console.cloud.armory.io/deployments).
-Your resources will
+You can use the link provided by the CLI to observe your deployment's progression in [Cloud Console](https://console.cloud.armory.io/deployments).
-be deployed to `staging`.
+Your resources will be deployed to `staging`.
 Once those resources have deployed successfully, CDaaS will deploy to `prod`.

 ## Second Deployment